cseshahrukh/cseshahrukh.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Math, Physics & Chemistry Instructor"
+title: "Teaching experience 2"
 collection: teaching
-type: "Private Tuition"
+type: "Workshop"
 permalink: /teaching/2015-spring-teaching-1
-venue: "Offline Online Both"
+venue: "University 1, Department"
-date: 2018-2024
+date: 2015-01-01
-location: "Dhaka, Bangladesh"
+location: "City, Country"
 ---

-I love teaching.
-I have taught more than 10 kids as a private tutor.
+This is a description of a teaching experience.
+You can use markdown like any other post.

 Heading 1
 ======